mohan/csvdb/readme.md

 	* Regular string, analogous to varchar.
 5. JSON
 	* Indexed array or key value array with support for nesting.
-6. Text
-	* Flexible string of unknown length.
-	* Stored as a text file with a predictable filename (Ex: `$r_id-$column_name`).
-	* Filename/reference is not stored in CSV file.
-So, CSV file will not contain this column.
-	* Available in full version.

 ## Example configuration: